Automatic Link Establishment (ALE)

 2. Channels are continuously scanned (typically at a rate of 2 channels per second).

-3. Each controller has a pre-determined set of call signs programmed into memory which includes its own station call sign (SELF), NETwork call signs, GROUP call signs and INDIVIdual call signs.
+3. Each controller has a pre-determined set of call signs programmed into memory which includes its own station call sign (SELF), NET work call signs, GROUP call signs and INDIVIdual call signs.

 4. ALE controllers transmit LQAs which SOUND the programmed frequencies for best link quality factors on a regular, automated or operator initiated basis.